spcourse/sp2/10 Complexity/slicing/10 list slicing and indexing.md

 # List slicing and indexing

 Here we will cover some more things about lists, including slicing and indexing.
 Let's dive right in.

-## Screencapture

 A slice is used to *cut* a section out of a list, as the name might imply.
 Instead of using an index to retrieve an individual element from a list, we can